vman241308/face_detection_javascript/README.md

 #### **`facedetect folder`**

 In this folder lies the core definition of the detection and recognition framework.
-There are 5 main components to this framework:
+There are 4 key components to this framework:

 + `FaceDetector Class`: This is the core class for using `FaceDetect` in your application.
 The core code is in `detect.js` that can be found in the `scripts` folder